bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

 a user to cheat rather easily.
 Instead, put your solution into a local scope (see [Hide your solution](#hide-your-solution)).

+For more information about preloaded code, see [the next section](#the-preload-section).

 Provide helpers for tasks that are dull
 ---------------------------------------